 Shire Safety Analytics & Reporting Lead in Cambridge, Massachusetts

-Minimum of 5 years’ experience in a pharmaceutical company preparing, writing, authoring and submitting periodic safety reports.
+Minimum of 2 years previous experience in a global pharmaceutical Pharmacovigilance Department, preparing, authoring and submitting periodic safety reports

 Key Skills, Abilities, and Competencies

-Experience in the support of post marketing surveillance and reporting to Regulatory Authorities worldwide.
+Experience in the support of pre and post marketing surveillance as well as reporting to Regulatory Authorities worldwide.

-Solid understanding of the clinical development and regulatory process.
+Profound understanding of the drug development and regulatory process.

 Practical experience in the interpretation of global Pharmacovigilance regulations and implementation within an industry setting.

-Ability to contribute to and review standard operating procedures and other process-related documents.
+Ability to contribute to the development and review of standard operating procedures and other process-related documents.

-Must be able to work in a fast paced environment with demonstrated ability to simultaneously manage multiple competing tasks and demands.
+Able to work in a fast paced environment with demonstrated capacity to simultaneously manage competing tasks and demands.

-Ability to work independently, take initiative and complete tasks to deadlines.
+Ability to work independently, take initiative and meet required deadlines.